 What is psoriasis?

-Psoriasis, an autoimmune disorder, is a chronic skin condition characterized by inflamed, red, raised areas that often develop into silvery scales on the scalp, elbows, knees, and lower back.
+Psoriasis, an autoimmune disorder, is a chronic skin condition.
+It is characterized by inflamed, red, raised areas that often develop into silvery scales on the scalp, elbows, knees, and lower back.
 Psoriasis can also be associated with arthritis.
 It is estimated to affect 7.5 million people in the U.S.

 What causes psoriasis?

 The cause of psoriasis is unknown; however, it is thought to be caused by abnormally fast-growing and shedding skin cells.
-The skin cells multiply quickly, causing the skin to shed every three to four days.
-This may be caused by a trigger, such as injury, sunburn, certain classes of medications, infection, stress, alcohol, or tobacco.
+The skin cells multiply quickly.
+This causes the skin to shed every 3 to 4 days.
+This may be caused by a trigger, such as injury, sunburn, certain classes of medicines, infection, stress, alcohol, or tobacco.
 Though not contagious, the condition is hereditary.
-Psoriasis is often recurrent and occurs in varying severities.
+Psoriasis often returns and can be more severe one time than another.

 What are the symptoms of psoriasis?